Sagarkumarnri/Beneficiary-maven/README.md

-for python -install python 3  and pip
+for python install python 3  and pip

-run fine_tune.py for training the model ---command:python fine_tune.py4
+run fine_tune.py for training the model ---command:python fine_tune.py

 go to install all the python dependency in terminal using pip